Special Educational Needs

 You could also contact

 How do we identify if a child needs extra help or has Special Educational Needs?
+What should I do if I think my child has Special Educational Needs?

 There are various ways that we assess children to decide whether they need to go on to the SEN register.
 These include: